 Placing ham on a baking sheet

-• Step 3 – Place ham in Smoker – Then place the baking sheet in the smoker.
+• Step 3 – Place ham in Smoker – Then place the baking sheet or roasting pan in the smoker.
 Cook for 3-4 hours until the internal temperature of the ham is 145 degrees.

 Ham on a baking sheet in the smoker